tencentyun/intlcloud-documents/yehe_doc/互联网中间件/API 网关/购买指南/共享集群/按量计费（后付费）_intl_en.md

 - Total fees = 4.45 USD + 2.29 USD = 6.74 USD

 ## Notes
-- For more information on arrears processing in API Gateway, data retention and purge schedule, and billing descriptions, please see [Notes on Arrears](https://intl.cloud.tencent.com/document/product/628/11934).
+- For more information on the overdue policy (data retention and destruction) of API Gateway, please see [Notes on Overdue Payment](https://intl.cloud.tencent.com/document/product/628/11934).
 - The WebSocket API will incur public network outbound traffic fees only.

 This pricing document  is for reference only.
 See your bill for the actual price.